glenneth1/stash-cl/TEST-RESULTS.md

    - `.stash-local-ignore` functionality not tested
    - Status: Not tested

-4. **Multiple Packages**
+4. **Multiple Packages** ✅ TESTED
-   - Stashing multiple packages simultaneously
+   - All packages work correctly with unfolding
-   - Status: Not tested
+   - Status: Complete (all tests passing)

 5. **Deploy Mode**
    - Stash all packages in directory